“A genuine rising star – highly intelligent and extremely thorough, she is always willing to go the extra mile.”

 Catherine appears regularly in the Court of Protection, acting for local authorities, CCGs and NHS Trusts, the Official Solicitor and family members in welfare and medical treatment disputes.
 In 2018, she appeared for the NHS Trust in the landmark medical treatment case of Re Y UKSC 46, in which the Supreme Court held that there was no requirement for the court to decide upon the best interests of every patient with a prolonged disorder of consciousness before withdrawal of artificial nutrition and hydration.

-She has experience bringing applications health and welfare applications under the High Court’s inherent jurisdiction and applications for urgent authorisation for medical treatment (including applications under the Children Act 1989 for urgent medical treatment in relation to children).
+She has experience bringing applications health and welfare applications under the High Court’s inherent jurisdiction and applications for urgent authorisation for medical treatment (including applications under the Children Act 1989 in relation to urgent medical treatment in relation to children).

-Catherine has a growing international practice with particular interests in energy and infrastructure projects and the interface between public international law and environmental law.
+Catherine has a growing international practice with particular interests in energy and infrastructure projects and the interface between public international law, domestic public law and environmental law.

 Examples of her practice include: